 • some older people who do not eat properly or people with restricted eating patterns

 • vitamin D for people who do not get adequate sunlight

-• some people whose bodies cannot metabolize B12 (homotranscobalamine)
+• people who cannot metabolize B12

 • possibly people with macular degeneration

 • people with stomach problems who must take proton pump inhibitors

 • possibly some people on metformin to treat diabetes

 There is no scientific evidence that vitamin or mineral pills prevent dementia, heart attacks or chronic diseases.
 Micronutrients in food are typically better absorbed by the body than those from pills, so I do not recommend taking vitamin pills, mineral pills or other supplements unless you and your doctor have identified a special need such as those listed above.
 Since nobody knows all of the chemical reactions that go on in your body, I recommend that you follow what most scientists consider to be healthful lifestyle habits (including diet), and not depend on pills that have more questions than answers.